Multigrid reduction-in-time convergence for advection problems: A Fourier analysis perspective: Error propagation of the constant mode

 \section{Error propagation of the constant mode}

-\begin{lemma} Suppose there exists an index $i_* \in \{1, \ldots, n_x\}$ such that $\lambda_{i_*} = \mu_{i_*} = 1$.
+\begin{lemma} Suppose there exists an index $i_* \in \{1, \ldots, n_x\}$ such that $\lambda_{i_*}^m = \mu_{i_*}$.
 Then, the associated error propagator \eqref{eq:Ei_def} is

-\end{lemma} \begin{proof} Observe that the error propagator ${\cal E}_{i_*}$ in \eqref{eq:Ei_def} corresponds to a scalar initial-value problem with fine-grid time-stepping operator $\lambda_{i_*} = 1$, and coarse-grid time-stepping operator $\mu_{i_*} = 1$ (see, e.g., the expressions for $A_{0,i}$ and $A_{1,i}$ in \eqref{eq:A0i_def} and \eqref{eq:A1i_def}).
-Notice that $\mu_{i_*} = 1 = \big( \lambda_{i_*} \big)^m$, and therefore that the problem uses an ideal coarse-grid operator.
+\end{lemma} \begin{proof} Observe that the error propagator ${\cal E}_{i_*}$ in \eqref{eq:Ei_def} corresponds to a scalar initial-value problem with fine-grid time-stepping operator $\lambda_{i_*}$, and coarse-grid time-stepping operator $\mu_{i_*}$ (see, e.g., the expressions for $A_{0,i}$ and $A_{1,i}$ in \eqref{eq:A0i_def} and \eqref{eq:A1i_def}).
+Because $\mu_{i_*} = \big( \lambda_{i_*} \big)^m$ this scalar problem for eigenmode $i_*$ uses an ideal coarse-grid operator.
 The result \eqref{sm:eq:Ei_const_mode_zero} follows immediately by recalling that MGRIT converges to the exact solution in a single iteration when using the ideal coarse-grid operator. \end{proof}